Tashwini12/Boston-Housing/README.md

 ### Data

 The modified Boston housing dataset consists of 489 data points, with each datapoint having 4 features can be found in the `housing.csv` dataset file.
-This dataset is a modified version of the Boston Housing dataset maintained as one of [Sci-Kit Learn's](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html) datasets.
+This dataset is a modified version of the Boston Housing dataset maintained as one of [UCI Machine Learning Repository's](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/) datasets.

 **Features**
 1.  `RM`: average number of rooms per dwelling